develephant/coronium-core-docs/docs-src/docs/client-module/mysql.md

 Provides a client-side api to the [EZ query methods](/server-modules/mysql/#ez-query-methods) of the server-side MySQL module.
 For more complex data handling, you must provide an __[api](/server-modules/api/)__ on the server-side.

+!!! info "Database Needed"
+    Before you can use the MySQL module, you will need to create a MySQL database.
+See the [Administration](/server-modules/mysql/#administration) section for more information on connecting to your database.

 ### select

 ```lua